-Central Platte NRD has 1,029,218 irrigated acres with 937,502 acres irrigated with groundwater only; 14,359 acres with surface water only and the remaining co-mingled use.
+Central Platte NRD has 1,028,886 irrigated acres with 937,339 acres irrigated with groundwater only; 14,388 acres with surface water only and the remaining 77,159 acres are co-mingled use.
 Crops irrigated in the District include corn, soybeans, sorghum, potatoes, alfalfa, small grains and sunflowers.
+In 2019, CPNRD began updating the Ground Water Management Plan to incorporate new data and insight acquired including the hydrogeologic, climate and socio-economic information.
+Significant new data and changes to the groundwater management goals have evolved since the original plan.
+Over 200 scenarios are being run with the Cooperative Hydrology Study model (COHYST) and the Groundwater Evaluation Toolkit (GET) to predict what may happen with future management options.